Investing Simple Logo

 As we mentioned earlier, you can't directly contribute to a Roth IRA if your income exceeds the current annual limit.

-1. Instead of contributing directly to a Roth IRA, you contribute to a Traditional IRA.
+Instead of contributing directly to a Roth IRA, you contribute to a Traditional IRA instead.

 Based on current laws, which could change eventually, anyone can convert a Traditional IRA to a Roth IRA regardless of their income.

-As Benjamin Franklin wisely wrote hundreds of years ago "in this world, nothing can be said to be certain, except death and taxes."
+As Benjamin Franklin wisely wrote many years ago, "in this world, nothing can be said to be certain, except death and taxes."

 Read more